 - The GPS Bay, capable of tracking the rocket’s position

-- The Ignition Box which fires the rocket’s motor to start the flight
+- The Ignition Box, which fires the rocket’s motor to initiate the flight

-- The Ground Station that controls the above systems
+- The Ground Station, that controls the aforementioned systems

 The Avionics Bay houses the flight computer, a PCB board placed inside the rocket.
-The flight computer uses an STM32 microcontroller to collect data from various sensors about the velocity, altitude and acceleration of the rocket and stores them in an SD Card and flash memory.
+The flight computer uses an STM32 microcontroller to collect data from various sensors regarding the velocity, altitude and acceleration of the rocket and stores them in an SD Card and flash memory.
 In order to adjust the sensors to the team’s needs, custom libraries were developed.
-When the flight computer detects apogee is reached, it sends the right signal and the drogue parachute opens, while the main one is being released later, at a predetermined altitude.
-The flight computer is designed, manufactured and programmed by the sub-team members.
+When the flight computer detects that apogee has been reached, it sends the proper signal and the drogue parachute opens, while the main parachute is being released later, at a predetermined altitude.
+The flight computer is designed, manufactured and programmed by the sub-system’s members.

 The GPS Bay is placed inside the nosecone and its purpose is to keep track of the rocket’s position.
-The coordinates are being sent to the Ground Station using LoRa modules so when the rocket lands, the team is able to find its location and recover it.
+The coordinates are being sent to the Ground Station using LoRa modules, so that the team is able to find the rocket’s location and recover it, after it lands.